 It can be very satisfying to know your wishes for your funeral are known and your family and close friends will have less to worry about when that sad day occurs.

-I have long believed that I have only this one life.
-It is important to me to live a good life, respecting that each person is different, having their own personal views and experiences.
+I have long believed I have only this one life.
+I want to make a positive difference in this world, respecting that each person is different, with their own beliefs, views and experiences.

-Humanists UK has many years’ experience of training celebrants to conduct funeral, wedding and naming ceremonies.
+Humanists UK has many years’ experience of training celebrants to conduct funerals, wedding and naming ceremonies.
 Within the national network of accredited Humanists UK celebrants, we offer a reliable and professional service.
-At a local level we help each other and provide essential back-up for ceremonies.
+At a local level we support our colleagues and provide essential back-up for ceremonies.